 |10 X 30 = 300 hours in a month||60 X 300 = 18-kilowatt hour||18 X 10 = Rs 180|

-- Make sure to buy fans with a BEE energy star rating.
-Such fans are around 15% more efficient than conventional fans.
+- We recommend buying energy-efficient fans with a nice BEE energy star rating.
+These fans have an energy efficiency of about 15% more than conventional fans.

 - When purchasing fans, look for the ones having brushless DC motor or BLDC motor.
 The significant feature of such fans is that they consume energy less than 30 watts, yet deliver the same airflow.